wonwooo/ModelForToeic/README.md

 ### Only Pre-trained BERTForMaskedLM : 83.8%
-### After Finetuning BERT With grammer : 87.8%
+### After Finetuning BERT through the proposed method : 87.8%

 This project started by referring to the project of [graykode](<https://github.com/graykode/toeicbert>) who solved TOEIC Part 5(Sentence with blank problem) with pytorch-pretrained-BERT model(Not finetuned).
 This project was done to increase the correct answer rate for the TOEIC Part5 problems by finetuning pretrained-BERT.

 We collected a total of 6100 Part5 problems, and used 85% (5185) and 15% (915) questions for training and testing.
+You can see whole process in this project [here](<https://github.com/wonwooo/ModelForToeic/blob/master/Toeic_Bert.ipynb>).

+## TOEIC Part 5 : Blank sentence problems

-The TOEIC Part 5 problem types we used are:
+There are two types in  TOEIC Part 5 as below:
 #### Type 1 : Grammer
 ```
 Question : The marketing seminar is being [ ? ] from August 8th through the 11th at Rupp Convention Center.